 Throughout this document, the words that are used to define the significance of particular requirements are capitalized.
 These words are:

-"MUST" This word or the adjective "REQUIRED" means that the item is an absolute requirement of this specification.
+"MUST" This word means that the item is an absolute requirement of this specification.

 "MUST NOT" This phrase means that the item is an absolute prohibition of this specification.